AlessandroMinervini/SoundCues/README.md

 ## 📛 License

 This project is licensed under the **Creative Commons Legal Code CC0 1.0 Universal**.
-Feel free to use, modify, and share!

 ---